 Students on probation who have failed to obtain a cumulative grade point average of 2.0 at the end of the term in which they were on academic probation may be academically suspended from the university.
 Additionally, any student who receives less than a 1.00 semester GPA may be suspended due to insufficient academic progress.
 Academic suspension may have an impact on an international student's visa status.
-After a minimum of one full fall or spring semester of non-enrollment a student can petition the vice president of academic affairs to be eligible for reenrollment by completing the Academic Suspension Petition for Reentry form.
-A suspended student may not enroll for summer courses, nor apply for a leave of absence.
+After a minimum of one full fall or spring semester of non-enrollment a student can petition the Director of Academic Advising to be eligible for re-enrollment.
+Contact the Director of Academic Advising to request the Academic Suspension Petition for Reentry form.
+A suspended student may not enroll for summer courses, nor qualify for a leave of absence.